 Read every book longlisted for the 2020 Women’s Prize for Fiction.
 By following amazing book-bloggers on wordpress, I learned about the Women’s Prize for Fiction, and read 6 of the 16 longlisted books.
 Some of these books I probably wouldn’t have read had it not been for the Women’s Prize, but I really enjoyed them: four of those books were 5-star reads for me, and one of them (Lost Children Archive) ended up being my favorite book of the year.
 So this year I’d like to broaden my horizons even more, and read more excellent woman-authored fiction!

 Read at least two classics.
 In 2019, all the books I read were contemporary, with the “oldest” one being published in 2008.
 This makes sense, because there is always so much great new material being published.
 But this year I would like to at least slightly diversify by reading a couple of excellent older books.

 Changes to the blog in 2020:

 I will no longer be doing a bake for every book that I read.
 As I mentioned above, it has become too hard to keep up with this project.
 My bakes (and therefore my blog posts) are now over a month behind my reading, and this gap will likely continue to widen.
-Instead, I will post standalone book reviews, participate in blogging events, and pursue a different cooking/baking project…
+Instead, I will post standalone book reviews, and hopefully continue to participate in blogging events.